satyamcasm/KisanMitra/README.md

-Krishipradhan
+KisanMitra
-Krishipradhan is a farmer-centric website created within 24 hours at the National Agro Hackathon 2023.
+KisanMitra is a farmer-centric website created within 24 hours at the Tekathon 2.0 hosted at Chandigarh University.
 The website aims to provide farmers with valuable information and resources to help them improve their crop yields and overall farming practices.

 Features
 Crop information: Detailed information about various crops, including cultivation practices, pests and diseases, and recommended fertilizers and pesticides.